-I say yes.
-In all my years of flying and travelling, I do not ever recall being disturbed by another child.
+In all my years of flying and traveling, I do not ever recall being disturbed by another child.

-I’ve been irritated by a few adults plenty of times though.
+I’ve been irritated by a few adults plenty of times.

-Kalyra and Savannah have been flying since they were only a few weeks old.
+Kalyra and Savannah have been flying since they were babies.
 We’ve only ever had one issue that lasted about 20 minutes.

 Respect and Patience

 It comes down to teaching our children respect and good manners and for childless flyers to have a smidgen of patience and tolerance.

 Flying is public so expect children will be flying and might lose the plot.